jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 - Avoid multiplication or division at runtime (use compile-time operations for constants) as this will also require extra code libraries included into your program code.
 Division and multiplication are allowed only for power of 2 (simple left or right shifts then).
 - Replace `switch` with `if...else if...` code blocks as it seems GCC produces a lot of code for `switch`.
 - Concentrate all pins needed by your program to a single port of the MCU, that will allow simpler (and smaller) initialization code (e.g. to setup output/input for each pin through `DDRx` and `PORTx` registers).
+- Replace several methods with similar behavior (e.g. refresh methods in `Multiplexer` class with different blink modes) into one with a bit more complex code (more `if` conditions) but smaller than the sum of code of all other methdos used in the project.
 - Deal with several input buttons as a whole (by reading `PORT` and using bit masks to determine individual buttons state) rather than reading each bit individually.
 - TODO MORE